-The Athletic and Student Activities Manual aims to forward information regarding policies and procedures relative to the effective and efficient management of the interscholastic athletic program in the West Shore School District.
-This manual houses the official operating guidelines for interscholastic athletics and is updated annually with annual approval by the West Shore Board of School Directors.
-The Athletic and Student Activities Manual complies with the National Federation of State High School Associations (NFHS) policies and guidelines, the Pennsylvania Interscholastic Athletic Association (PIAA) rules and regulations, the PIAA District III regulations, the Mid-Penn Conference and incorporates West Shore School Board Policy where applicable to athletics.
+The Athletic and Student Activities Manual aims to forward information regarding policies and procedures relative to the effective and efficient management of the interscholastic athletic and student activity program in the West Shore School District.
+This manual houses the official operating guidelines for interscholastic athletics/student activity and is updated annually with annual approval by the West Shore Board of School Directors.
+The Athletic and Student Activities Manual complies with the National Federation of State High School Associations (NFHS) policies and guidelines, the Pennsylvania Interscholastic Athletic Association (PIAA) rules and regulations, the PIAA District III regulations, the Mid-Penn Conference and incorporates West Shore School Board Policy where applicable.

 This document represents the outcome of a great deal of thought and effort by coaches, athletic directors, principals, and central office administrators.
-A copy of the manual is placed with each head coach for use in the administration of his or her sport.
+A copy of the manual is placed with each head coach and director for use in the administration of his or her sport/student activity.
+Each facet of the manual undergoes ongoing evaluation as to practicality, needed corrections, updating, and so on.